Noah Urrea

-Noah Jacob Urrea (born March 31, 2001) now artistically known by NOAH NOAH is an American singer, songwriter, actor, dancer and model.
-He represented USA in the global pop group Now United, which made him known worldwide.
-In 2022 he left the group to focus on his solo career.
+Noah Jacob Urrea (born March 31, 2001), known professionally as NOAH NOAH since 2025, is an American singer-songwriter, actor, dancer, and model.
+He represented the USA in global pop group Now United from 2017 to 2022, which made him known worldwide.
+Following his departure from the group, he launched a solo career and is currently active in music and performance.

 Early life

 Urrea was born in Orange, California, on 31 March 2001.
 He is the youngest child of Marco and Wendy Urrea.
 His siblings are Nicolas Urrea and Linsey Urrea.
 He is of Mexican descent on his father's side and Dutch, French, English, Scottish, and German ancestry on his mother's side.

 Career

 2011–2015: Early acting career

 He had his first chance as an artist in 2011, when he appeared in Blake Shelton's music video, "Honey Bee".
 In 2012, Urrea was selected as one of Nickelodeon's 'Groundlings', where he developed the talent for improvised comedy.

 Urrea made his film debut in 2013 with a role in A Madea Christmas, in which he acted and sang.
 He played "Bailey McCoy", opposite Tyler Perry, Alicia Witt and Chad Michael Murray.
 In 2014, Urrea played "Ryan Wade" at the age of 9 in The Identical, another role in which he sang.
 For his interpretation of Jameses in the 2014 short film Eleven, Urrea won the 'Best Young Actor Award' at the 'Action on Film International Film Festival'.
 In 2015, Urrea acted as "Cody Mcbride" on Amazon Prime's The Kicks series.
 Urrea has also appeared in many TV series, including Childrens Hospital, Sam & Cat, Gortimer Gibbon's Life on Normal Street, The Fosters, See Dad Run, Speechless, Nicky, Ricky, Dicky & Dawn and My Super Sweet 16.